opp11/ctp/README.md

 ==============================================================================
 Script for compiling a protocol file to a binary file which can be uploaded to the component tester's SD card.
-This was made since hand compiling every protocol quickly gets tedious, and escpecially for longer protocols it is very easy to make errors.
-Therefore i made a python script to automate the process.
+This was made since hand compiling every protocol quickly gets tedious, and especially for longer protocols it is very easy to make errors.
+Therefore I made a python script to automate the process.

     usage:
         ctp2.py [-h | --help] [-o FILE] [-v | --verify] [INFILE | -c | --code]

     -h --help       show this
-    -o FILE         specify output file [default: ./out.tst] -v --verify     show if compilation was succesfull but make no output file -c --code       read code from stdin, instead of a file
+    -o FILE         specify output file [default: ./out.tst] -v --verify     show if compilation was successful but make no output file -c --code       read code from stdin, instead of a file

 PROTOCOL SYNTAX
 ==============================================================================
 A protocol should be described as a series of commands with arguments.
-Each command must be on a seperate.
-Lines beginning with a '#' and lines only consisting of whitespace are skipped.
+Each command must be on a seperate line.
+Lines beginning with a `#` and lines only consisting of whitespace are skipped.
 Case (even mixed case liKe tHiS) does not matter.

-Protocols will be run untill a `CHECK` command finds that the pin state does not match what was specified.
+Protocols will be run until a `CHECK` command finds that the pin state does not match what was specified.
 If this happens the component has failed the test.
 If the protocol is run through without an error then the component has passed the test.